Resident Evil Outbreak: File 2: Playable characters

 In the fourth scenario, "Desperate Times," finds the players in the Raccoon City Police Department defending themselves from zombies that have crowded outside of the station.
 By finding several plates, the players open a secret passage for one of the cops, Rita, to navigate and find help.
-Before she can return, the zombies break through the gates of the police department, and the players must defeat a certain amount (depending on which difficulty they chose) of them before completing the scenario.
-The players are forced to leave policeman Marvin behind as they drive away, while he locks himself in the room in which Claire or Leon (depending on whom the player chooses to be) finds him severely wounded in Resident Evil 2.
+Before she can return, the zombies break through the gates of the police department, and the players must defeat a certain number (depending on which difficulty they chose) of them before completing the scenario.
+The players are forced to leave policeman Marvin behind as they drive away, while he locks himself in the room (where he was later found by the player character of Resident Evil 2).

 In the final scenario, "End of the Road," David King leads the survivors to an Umbrella laboratory, where they are met by two scientists, Linda and Carter, who have returned to get the cure.
 Before they can leave, an alarm sounds, and a shutter closes the exit, which the scientists are unable to open.
 The lab is infested with hunters, which Carter fends off by awakening the Tyrant to fight for him.
 As the group is about to exit, however, the Tyrant turns on the players, killing Carter and throwing Linda from a ledge.
 The Tyrant then follows the players for the rest of the scenario.
 The players enter the sewers below the lab, where they find Linda alive.
-Depending on if the player whether or not killed the Tyrant, they are either washed away in the sewers with Linda or left behind to reach the upper levels themselves.
+Depending on whether or not the player killed the Tyrant, they are either washed away in the sewers with Linda or left behind to reach the upper levels themselves.
 Regardless, the players encounter a mutated Tyrant on the city streets.
 Players are given a chance to rescue Linda, who is shot by a sniper (who also shoots at the players), and must be carried by the player to the end of the stage.
 They can choose to escape by truck but must fight Nyx, the final boss, before doing so, or by helicopter, without fighting a final boss.
-Also, in the final scenario, there are four different endings.
+There are four different endings: